Sports Prediction Markets: Odds & Probabilty 🏟️

 What you give up with prediction markets

 Sportsbooks offer features that prediction markets currently lack.
 No platform offers parlays on event contracts yet, though Kalshi has hinted at “new structures” coming.
 Player props are limited compared to sportsbooks.
 And the variety of alt lines, teasers, and exotic bets available on DraftKings Sportsbook doesn’t exist in the prediction market format.
+You won’t receive the promos you’re used to, either.
+The markets offer sign up bonuses, but these are usually capped at $10-$75.

 What you gain with prediction markets